Stryd 5.0: Everything You Need to Know

 Stryd Adaptive Training (member-only)

-Stryd has introduced Adaptive Training to compete with what many other platforms, like Garmin, offer.
+Stryd has introduced Adaptive Training to compete with offerings from many other platforms, like Garmin.
 That said, it’s an excellent and useful feature, but you might not need it.
 Here’s why.

 Static training (FREE)

-Stryd offers free, static training plans targeting 5K to marathon.
+Stryd offers free static training plans ranging from 5K to a marathon.
 These may be all you need, and cover the following scenarios.

 • As you get faster, your power abilities are automatically updated in the plan.